wolfi-dev/os/CONTRIBUTING.md

 your-package-name
 ```

-Once you're done writing the new package configuration file, you can test it by triggering a build with `make packages/<your-package-name> BUILDWORLD=no USE_CACHE=no`.
+Once you're done writing the new package configuration file, you can test it by triggering a build with `make packages/<your-package-name>`.

-note: `USE_CACHE=no` disables using a GCP cloud bucket for caching pipeline sources.
-This is mainly used for production setups and not needed for local development.

 If you do use a cache for your sources and see GCS auth related errors, your gcloud auth credentials might be the issue.
-Try running `gcloud auth login && gcloud auth application-default login`.
+Try running `gcloud auth login && gcloud auth application-default login`, then add `USE_CACHE=yes` to your `make` invocation.

 Your build packages should be found in the generated `./packages` directory.